Analysis method ยท Product and usage methods

 In SaaS, integration gap analysis only helps when it is used in the context of real churn decisions, not as a disconnected report or generic best-practice checklist.

 Product-fit churn is expensive because it can pull teams into reactive feature work without proving that the missing capability is actually the repeated driver behind revenue loss.
-Most teams do not need more analysis volume.
-They need the smallest method that can answer the real churn question in front of them.
+The goal is not more analysis volume.
+It is the smallest method that can answer the real churn question in front of the team.

 - Choose the right analysis path